jacobdensford/jacobdensford.com/empire-flame/appendices.md

 Frytha was a young girl and member of Hugo's thieving guild.

+### Garakas

+Garakas was a barbed devil who had jammed open a doorway between the hells and the mortal realm.
+The Mistguard defeated him and destroyed his hellish tower.

 ### Hugo

 Hugo was a young boy and former member of the Black Court in Mistcrown who later went on to form his own thieving guild after being kicked out of the Black Court for attempted murder.
 He would come to be known as the Shadow Walker.